mohammad-shah-alam/validation-service/README.md

 * Resource ` POST /validate` to take validation request.
     * Resource `POST /validate/password` for validating password over different criteria's
-        * Takes POST request because its secure data.
+        * Take POST json request because its secure data.
         * Use light weight filter for the validation triggered by @Valid annotation, which will save servlet thread.
-        * Controller will return HTTP 200 if validation is passed.
+        * Rest Controller will return HTTP 200 if validation is passed.
         * In case of validation failure service will return HTTP 400 along with message body.
+        * Any other error will be returned as HTTP 500 along with message body.
         * Service will evaluate request with all rules and return message delimited by \n
         * Request will call service layer from controller if additional business logic orchestration is required.
         * Flow will come to controller only a valid request is there.